 Jamaican villa fees

-The final cost of your villa won’t be the price you saw online.
+The final cost of your villa likely won’t be the price you see online.

-We were, of course, happy to pay for our housekeeper, groceries, and her delicious cooking.
-(Legit the goat curry she made on the first night was one of the best meals we had in Jamaica.)
-BUT we didn’t even have the option to cook for ourselves as they came as a bit of a package deal, so it seemed a little strange to not just include in the price.
+We were, of course, happy to pay for groceries, our housekeeper’s hard work, and her delicious cooking.
+(Legit the goat curry she made was one of the best meals we had in Jamaica.)
+BUT we didn’t even have the option to cook for ourselves — the housekeeper was a non-negotiable add-on.
+So it seemed a little strange to not just include the service in the price.

 By comparison, we booked the Silver Sands villa directly through a friend.
 We had three staff members and their work was included in the price.
 We also didn’t have to pay for extra people after we’d already arrived, which makes sense to me.